GwonjinLee/CO-interference-analysis/README.md

 # CO-interference-analysis
-This is the combined scripts using R and MATLAB for crossover interference analysis using coefficient of coincidence.
+Combined scripts using R and MATLAB for crossover interference analysis using coefficient of coincidence.

 Example output